Unidata/pyaos-ams-2021/site/agenda.md

 in advance.
 We'll need your GitHub user ID in order to provision the Jupyterhub resources you'll be using.
 If you don't already have a GitHub ID yet, don't worry — they're easy to create and the accounts are free: [GitHub](https://github.com/join).

 ## Workshop Kickoff<br><span class="subhead">Sunday, January 10th, 2021<br>(Session A: 1:00 pm EST to 1:30 pm EST,<br>Session B: 1:30 pm EST to 2:00 pm EST)</span>

 We will offer two 30-minute sessions with the intent to kick-start the workshop.
 Each session will cover the same material, and each is limited to 100 participants.
-Interested students will need to register for this workshop using this Google Form [TBD].
+Interested students will need to register for this workshop using [this Google Form](https://forms.gle/n1HPuQK7hBPG43AU9).
-The only requirement is that you have a GitHub account prior to the workshop.
+**The deadline to register is 8:00 pm EST on January 7th, 2021** The only requirement is that you have a GitHub account prior to the workshop.
 No experience with GitHub or Python are necessary to participate!